LG Chem Recalls Certain Home Batteries Over Fire Concerns

 "I find it interesting and relieving that a company like LG Chem would step up to the plate and say, 'There's a potential problem, we're going to address that problem, and we're not going to run away or hide,'" Cinnamon told Greentech Media.

-That approach contrasts to less reputable suppliers in the solar or inverter business that folded up shop when their equipment had problems, he added.
+That approach contrasts to less reputable suppliers in the solar or inverter business that have closed up shop when their equipment had problems, he added.

 Dealing with lithium-ion battery fire risks